“`xml

 Can you guide me through applying for Obamacare online?

-People start by creating an account on HealthCare.gov.
+You start by creating an account on HealthCare.gov.

 What should I look out for when picking the best health insurance plan?

-They should look at the monthly premium, deductible, and out-of-pocket maximum.
+Check the monthly premium, deductible, and out-of-pocket maximum.

 Can you explain how Obamacare works in simple terms?